Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Abstract

 \section{Abstract}

 We study fundamental limitations of the generic Quantum Approximate Optimization Algorithm (QAOA) on constrained problems where valid solutions form a low-dimensional manifold inside the Boolean hypercube, and we present a provable route to exponential enhancements via constraint embedding.
-Focusing on permutation-constrained objectives, we show that the standard “generic’’ QAOA ansatz—with transverse-field mixer and diagonal, commuting, $r$–local cost—faces an intrinsic feasibility bottleneck: even after optimizing angles, depth–$p$ circuits with $p = O(n)$ cannot raise the total probability mass on the feasible manifold much above the uniform baseline $|\Pi|/2^N$, up to polynomial slack in $n$.
+Focusing on permutation-constrained objectives, we show that the standard “generic’’ QAOA ansatz faces an intrinsic feasibility bottleneck: even after optimizing angles, the feasible probability mass of depth--\(p\) circuits remains controlled by the hypercube embedding scale \(|\Pi|/2^N\), up to the overlap-corrected shallow-depth amplification governed by the light-cone overlap number \(\chi_p\).
+In the one-dimensional nearest-row geometry, this includes all \(p=o(n/\log n)\).
+Our analysis triangulates this separation via four complementary bounds on generic QAOA: (i) Walsh–Fourier/Krawtchouk estimates showing that permutation one–hot constraints have exponentially small low-degree and high-degree Fourier mass; (ii) a cost-angle averaging argument that pins the typical-angle feasible baseline at $|\Pi|/2^N$; (iii) fourth-moment ($L_4$) bounds that control typical fluctuations around this baseline; and (iv) light-cone locality arguments that show shallow circuits cannot build the global correlations demanded by permutation constraints.
 Against this envelope we place a minimal constraint-enhanced kernel (CE–QAOA) that operates directly inside a product one–hot subspace and mixes with a block–local $XY$ Hamiltonian.
-For permutation constrained problems on $n$ variables, we prove an angle-robust, depth-matched exponential enhancement of the form
+For permutation constrained problems on \(n\) variables, we prove an angle-robust exponential enhancement of the form

-for all depths $p$ up to a linear fraction of $n$ under a polynomial incidence–growth condition on the interaction hypergraph.

-Our analysis triangulates this separation via four complementary bounds on generic QAOA: (i) Walsh–Fourier/Krawtchouk estimates showing that permutation one–hot constraints have exponentially small low-degree and high-degree Fourier mass; (ii) a cost-angle averaging argument that pins the typical-angle feasible baseline at $|\Pi|/2^N$; (iii) fourth-moment ($L_4$) bounds that control typical fluctuations around this baseline; and (iv) light-cone locality arguments that show shallow circuits cannot build the global correlations demanded by permutation constraints, even up to $p = \Theta(n)$.
-Additionally, we prove a parameter-transfer theorem: CE-QAOA amplifies any generic-QAOA parameter set by the exponential factor $P^{\text{(gen)}}_{\!\max}\;\cdot \sqrt{2\pi n}\,e^{\,n}$ at $p{=}1$ Thanks to the problem–algorithm co-design in the kernel definition, these results apply to a broad class of constrained problems satisfying Definition~\ref{def:kernel-requirement}.